Australian Cinema > best

 This has the single most powerful performance by an actor in any Australasian film—from Jack Thompson.

-My personal favourite: this shows what life is like for many rural (but not remote) First Australians - and also vignettes of their relations with (some) non-Aboriginal people.
+A personal favourite: this shows what life is like for many rural (but not remote) First Australians - and also vignettes of their relations with (some) non-Aboriginal people.
 It's beautifully photographed - the director started as a stills photographer.

 Another charming film from the Tass-Parker partnership, about a young man and his Jaguar, and his father's Cedric (that's another car).